RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 ## `insights-results-aggregator/rule_ack.feature`

 * Check if Insights Results Aggregator service returns list of acked rules
+* Check if Insights Results Aggregator service is able to disable one specific rule
+* Check if Insights Results Aggregator service is able to disable two specific rules
+* Check if Insights Results Aggregator service is able to enable already disabled one specific rule
-* Check if Insights Results Aggregator service is able to disable one specific rules
+* Check if Insights Results Aggregator service is able to enable one already disabled specific rule from two rules

 ## `insights-results-aggregator/smoketests.feature`